Ancho Chile

 - Bring a saucepan of water to boil, then turn the heat off, add the anchos in, cover the pot, and let the chiles rehydrate for 10-15 minutes, or until they feel soft and pliable.

-- Your chiles are now ready to be used in a wide variety of recipes from mole poblano to chamoy and more!
+- Your chiles are now ready to be used in various recipes, from mole poblano and vegan chorizo to chamoy.

 Notes